ROCm/rocm-blogs/blogs/artificial-intelligence/langchain-chatbot/README.md

 * **Engage in reasoning** by depending on a language model to logically deduce answers based on the given context, and determine the appropriate actions to take.

-To install LangChain, run `pip install langchain`.
+To install LangChain, run `pip install langchain langchain-community`.

 ### Language model

-In this blog, we use [Google Flan-T5-XXL](https://huggingface.co/google/flan-t5-xxl) as our underlying language model.
+In this blog, we use [Google Flan-T5-large](https://huggingface.co/google/flan-t5-large) as our underlying language model.

 To install our language model and chat with documents, run the following code: